build-on-aws/content/posts/improving-availability-and-performance-with-multi-az-architecture/index.md

 ---
-title: Optimizing Performance and Cost with Multi-AZ Architecture: Guidelines for Multi-Account Environments
+title: Optimizing Performance and Cost with Multi-AZ Architecture - Guidelines for Multi-Account Environments
 description: This post  provides some guidelines and considerations  on using multiple AZs in a multi-account, multi VPC environment.
 tags:
   - Availability Zone